RedmondLabUCD/Real-Robot-Challenge-III-Winning-Solution/README.md

-# RRC 2022 solution --- team excludedrice
+# Real Robot Challenge III winning solution --- team excludedrice
-This repository includes the source python scripts of our solutions to RRC 2022.
+This repository contains the source Python scripts for our solutions to Real Robot Challenge (RRC) III.
+Furthermore, it functions as the website hosting the code and presenting an extension of the discussion from our paper, which is based on the results we achieved in RRC III.
+(We will put the link of the paper once it get accpted)

 ## Contents
 - rrc2022: This folder contains the scripts for deploying the trained models on the real robot cluster.